Mission & History

-Founded by the Sisters of Mercy and conducted in partnership with lay faculty, Waldron Mercy is a Catholic co-educational school serving students aged the years old through grade eight.
-Grounded in the rich history of Merion Mercy Academy for Girls and Waldron Academy for Boys, Waldron Mercy Academy enables students to become both capable and discerning adults.
+Founded by the Sisters of Mercy and conducted in partnership with lay faculty, Waldron Mercy is a Catholic co-educational school serving students aged three years old through grade eight.
+Grounded in the rich history of Merion Mercy Academy for Girls and Waldron Academy for Boys, Waldron Mercy Academy enables students to become capable and discerning adults.
 We strive to increase our students' awareness of the need for responsible membership and leadership in the global family.

 To meet the ever-evolving needs of students, significant growth and change has taken place within the historic walls of Waldron Mercy Academy through the years.
 From 1923 to 1946, the male students lived at school.
 During the 1950s, lay people joined the sisters, increasing the size of the faculty.
 Waldron started a preschool and Montessori program which enrolled both boys and girls.

 In September 1987, Waldron Academy for Boys and the Merion Mercy Academy for Girls lower school officially merged and reopened as Waldron Mercy Academy.
 Fifteen years later, the school assumed responsibility for Waldron Mercy Child Care, located on the schools’ campus.
 More than 40 students attend this year-round program for children three months to three years of age.